Color Space¶

 Color space conversion¶

-Once you have a Color object, you can convert it to any supported color space using conversion methods or view objects for convenient access.
+Once you have a Color object, convert it to any supported space.
+Pick the method that suits your workflow.

 Using conversion methods¶